 1. Pray for the crafting of the sermon.

 "Pray that the message you are preparing would be an evident part of your own life.
 Pray for the protection of your sermon preparation time.
 Pray that you will be given grace and illumination to rightly divide His Word.
 Pray that the words you choose to frame your outline would be effective tools for the Holy Spirit to employ.
-Pray that you would have insight into the needs of your audience as they relate to the sermon
+Pray that you would have insight into the needs of your audience as they relate to the sermon2.
+Pray for the delivery of the sermon.

 you are preparing."